Frequently Asked Questions

 As a self-managed, non-profit charter school this means that more dollars are available for instruction and services for students.

-Francis Street Primary will offer an extended school year, small class sizes (20 children per class), an individualized success plan for each child and a personalized approach to education where every child will be known and cared for.
+Francis Street Primary offers small class sizes (20 students or less per class), an individualized success plan for each child and a personalized approach to education where every child will be known and cared for.

 If you are interested in learning more about Francis Street Primary School and meeting our team of educators, please contact:

 You are also welcome to call the school office at (517)879-1380.